-"Switched on London" is a new Lighting Festival which takes place for over a week at the beginning of February in the Pool of London.
+Favorite thing: "Switched on London" was a Lighting Festival which took place for over a week at the beginning of February in the late 2000 in the Pool of London.

-For the first time it took place in 2007 and annual repetitions are planned.
-During the event various sights in the area are temporaily illuminated in artistic and exciting ways.
+For the first time it took place in 2007 and annual repetitions were planned.
+During the event several sights in the area are temporaily illuminated in artistic and exciting ways.
 Among other landmarks the Tower of London, HMS Belfast, London Bridge, City Hall and the Design Museum were involved in the event in 2007.

 In both February 2007 and 2008 I visited some of the illuminations with a lovely bunch of VT members and we really enjoyed a walk along the banks of the river Thames in between Tower Bridge and London Bridge (Pool of London).

 Please check the following website for more info about the event: